Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN: Discussion

-Because of its hierarchical structure, HA-GAN process only one sub-volume of high-dimensional images rather than the entire image in each iteration during training.
-This makes HA-GAN more efficient than baselines in terms of memory usage in each iteration during training, as shown in Fig.~ \ref{fig:result_memory}.
-In addition, We found that as the output resolution increases, the total number of model parameters does not increase much, this is expected because it only needs few more convolutional layers.
-But as the multiplier factor increases, the memory usage increases drastically.
-Based on the experiment results, we believe that the memory efficiency mainly comes from the sub-volume scheme rather than model parameters.
-In addition, here we only use one level of sub-volume selection and downsampling because it already drastically reduced the memory cost, we leave incorporating multiple levels of subvolumes and downsampling in our future work.
+From Table.~\ref{tbl:parameter}, we found that as the output resolution increases, the total number of model parameters does not increase much, but as the multiplier factor increases, the memory usage increases drastically.
+Therefore, we believe that the memory efficiency mainly comes from the sub-volume scheme rather than model parameters.